mvysny/mvysny.github.io/_posts/2021-3-15-best-cheap-tablet-netflix.md

 I'll try it out myself, then I'll let you guys know.

-EDIT: just got the tablet and it does support FullHD playback resolution on Netflix but not on Prime Video.
+EDIT: just got the P11 (the model says TB-J606F) and it does support FullHD playback resolution on Netflix but not on Prime Video.
 Netflix says:

 * Widevine L1 15.0.0